jimenezXian/Fretune/README.md

 # Fretune

 A cross-platform guitar tuning app built with Expo, React Native, and React Native Web.
-Tune your instruments on mobile or in the browser.
+Tune your instruments on mobile

 ## Features

 - Real-time guitar tuning
 - Store and save instruments with custom tunings
-- Cross-compatible across iOS, Android, and web
+- Cross-compatible across iOS, Android
 - Persistent local storage with MMKV
 - Lightweight state management with Zustand